israelkingz/Data2bots_python_task/README.md

 Sniffs the schema of the JSON file
 Dumps the output in (./schema/)

-For the testing, I use the unnittest modules
+For the testing,
+I use the unnittest modules

+To run the python file,
+python main.py